benard00118/assignment/README.md

 4) Compliance - Keeps the software up-to-date with the industry standards and regulations
 5) Cost Efficiency - Reduces the cost of developing a new system from scratch

+For instance, regular updating on e-commerce platform to fix security vulnerabilities(corrective maintenance) and adapt to new payment regulations(adaptive maintenance) is crucial for customer trust and regulatory compliance

 Ethical Considerations in Software Engineering: